 The 34-year-old started studying at Robert Gordon University after a varied career, which included producing a weekly programme for Mongolian TV and teaching English in China.

-Mr Davidson has been praised by the university for the quality of the new project, which has gone live online, and a link to the myriad films is now available to the public.
+He has been praised by the university for the quality of the new project, which has gone live online, and a link to the myriad films is now available to the public.

-One of the more poignant sections is entitled “Fraserburgh at War” and highlights the prominent role which the north-east port played during the Second World War.
+One of the most evocative sections is entitled “Fraserburgh at War” and highlights the prominent role which the north-east port played during the hostilities between 1939 and 1945.

 Mr Davidson said: “The young men of the town were fighting across Europe, RAF Fraserburgh was situated on the outskirts, and there was a branch of the home guard and the Air Training Corps.

-“This venture was designed to offer a glimpse into the past by bringing together a series of films shot by residents of the town and its surrounding areas.
+“This venture was designed to offer a glimpse into the past by bringing together a series of films which were shot by residents of the town and its surrounding areas.

-“The voices and images tell the stories from the north-east in the very words spoken, and images created, by the people who lived and worked in the area over the years.”
+“The voices and images tell the stories from the north-east in the very words spoken, and the images created, by the many people who lived and worked in the area over the years.”

 The site recounts how Fraserburgh became the first location of an RNLI lifeboat station in Scotland from 1858.
-Throughout the 20th century, the town was forced to respond to a series of terrible tragedies with members of the lifeboat crew being lost in incidents in 1919, 1953 and 1970.
+Throughout the 20th century, the town was forced to respond to a series of terrible tragedies with many members of the lifeboat crew being lost in incidents in 1919, 1953 and 1970.

 New boats were launched and their naming ceremonies were caught on film, acting as lasting tributes to the importance of the service in a town.

-And the initiative relates how, in September 1962, Fraserburgh Academy was officially opened by HRH Princess Margaret – accompanied by Lord Snowdon.
+And the initiative relates how, in September 1962, Fraserburgh Academy was officially opened by HRH Princess Margaret – who was accompanied by Lord Snowdon.

 He added: “We also accept donations of films featuring Fraserburgh and the surrounding areas to help build the archive, all formats are accepted.

-“Films will be digitised free of charge and given back to the donor.”
+“Films will be digitised free of charge and then given back to the donor.”

-RGU professor Peter Reid added: “It has been a joy to work with Andrew on this project.
-He has done a phenomenal amount of work and has produced what is quite possibly the best film archive that any town in Scotland has.
+RGU professor Peter Reid added: “It has been a joy to be involved with Andrew on this project.
+He has done a phenomenal amount of work and has produced what is quite possibly the best film archive of any town in Scotland.

 “There are some amazing gems on the site including lovely colour footage such as a trip to Pennan by sea when, in 1947, the village was cut off by snow.”